internet-of-plants/blog/_drafts/2015-01-10-samr21-dev-setup-ubuntu.md

 # Preparations for flashing

 In order to be able to flash the application onto the board without root privileges, a couple of additional customizations are necessary.
-First we need to add your user do the `dialout` group by running the following command:
+First we need to add our user do the `dialout` group by running the following command:

-    sudo usermod --append --groups dialout <your username>
+    sudo usermod --append --groups dialout <our username>

 This is required in order to capture the output from the board's serial console, which is mounted as `/dev/ttyACM[0-9]+` and belongs to the `dialout` group by default.